ekeren/ios-interview/README.md

 - Don’t worry about UI at all, it doesn’t have to look good
 - The condition parser design is important
  - It should easily support adding new operators
+- It is very important to understand the schemas here, and how condition is constructed, check out the examples

 __Schemas__: